Inumbratus/Inumbratus.github.io/index.md

 * * *

 ## Project Tyrion
-[Project Tyrion](https://crisiscastvr.com) is VR diplomatic relations training software developed in UE4, with the specific purpose of preparing A
+[Project Tyrion](https://crisiscastvr.com) is VR diplomatic relations training software developed in UE4, with the specific purpose of preparing the user for engaging in diplomatic engagements with nomads in West Africa.

 ### Tech used
 *	Unreal Engine 4